 Then, because you’re me, top it with starting an extremely rigorous 10-week gut healing protocol during which we have to eat like saints, abstain from alcohol and take supplements six times a day…including one that tastes a little bit like mud.
 (It’s basically a Whole 30, twice, minus the coffee, plus the mud.)
-And, because I’m a glutton for punishment, why not throw in a significant ramp-up of my communications consulting business and the launch of my new podcast.
+And, because I’m a glutton for punishment, why not throw in a significant ramp-up of my communications consulting business.

 Naturally, all that might explain the curious absence of blog posts over the last month.
 But, more importantly, if you mix all that stuff up in this bowl we call marriage you have quite the recipe.
 A spectacular recipe, actually.
 For…well…how should I say it?
 The F word.

 The other night we were watching Togetherness.
 Do you watch it?
 It’s awkward and funny and will give you a sentimental lump in your throat when you least expect it.
 Which is a strangely realistic portrayal of what it’s like to be thirtysomething and trying to navigate the realms of marriage and friendship.